k21971/EvilHack/doc/evilhack-changelog.md

 - Ashmar artifact tweaks
 - The Gauntlets of Purity cannot be worn by the impious
 - Encyclopedia entries for all of the new forged artifacts
+- If the Gauntlets of Purity are forced off of your hands, any wielded weapons are also forced to be dropped